asylunatic/DaisyRiot/README.md

 Change this line to:
 RTPresult RTPAPI rtpQuerySetCudaStream(RTPquery query, optix::cudaStream_t stream);

-2) In Ref.h, set virtual to public for the following lines:
+2) In Ref.h, move the following two method declarations to the public section:
 /// Increment the reference count virtual unsigned int ref();
 /// Decrement the reference count